iauker01/InterFact/Design/BusinessRequirements.md

 and it was mentioned that the more real time updates can get the better.
 It is important to be able to quickly check the images of an intersection to confirm a blockage.

-## BR2 - An API that can be integrated with their existing system

-The client said that the best way to eventually integrate into their system would be the use of an API.
-It was stated that we will not have access to their system to implement the feature so they need a way to retrieve the API from us.
+## BR2 - Add cameras and intersections to Interfact and have them work as expected.

+The secondary client wants new intersections and cameras to be easily added to the existing system so that the Interfact system can expand dynamically.
+This means we do not have to have budget for cameras, but a future Interfact business partner can purchase them.